tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 4. **Financial Risk Analysis** Determine potential individual, institutional and societal monetary losses
 5. **Environment Risk Analysis** Determine losses due to noise, contamination, and pollution

+## Risk Management
+A practice involving coordinated activities to prevent, control, and minimizes losses incurred due to a risk exposure, and minimise losses incurred.
+Weighing alternatives and

 # Additional Content
 ---